"Quality Outdoor Living Since 1995"

 In the Okanagan, your patio cover deals with a climate that would stress-test any structure.
 We get 60+ cm of snow in a normal winter, then flip straight into weeks of 30°C+ heat.
 Rain, wind, UV — all of it hits your cover year-round.
 A cover built for Arizona isn’t going to cut it here.

 The upside?
 Get it right and you basically add a new room to your house.
 We’ve seen homeowners go from using their patio three months a year to nine or ten.
-That extra living space shows up in your home’s resale value too — covered outdoor spaces return 60-80% of their cost in most BC markets.
+That extra living space shows up in your home’s resale value too — a well-built covered outdoor space is something buyers notice.

 So before you pick based on price alone, read through the trade-offs.
 Ten minutes now saves you years of regret.